wintermi/zsh-fnm/README.md

 ```

 ## Prerequisite Checks
-A simple check will be performed to verify that `fnm` has been installed:
+A check will be performed to verify that `fnm` has been installed:

 - [`fnm`](https://fnm.vercel.app/) - :rocket: Fast Node Manager